 Ever wondered how much you can make blogging?
 I’m talking about my favorite income-generating idea today.
 Here are real numbers from real case studies, plus how to start a blog of your own in under 10 minutes.

-When I started this blog about 10 months ago, I was just enjoying a hobby.
+When I started this blog a little over a year ago, I was just enjoying a hobby.
 I loved reading about money and I wanted to share my own ideas about what has worked for me.
 As I slowly waded into the waters of blogging, I realized there were a host of highly successful people from all walks of life – teachers, stay-at-home moms, former finance professionals, doctors, etc. – who were making more than a full-time living from blogs they started as a hobby.
 Many of them have gone on to put a ton of professional effort into their blogs, and it’s impressive what they have been able to achieve.
 If you’re wondering how you can increase your own earning potential, I’m now convinced blogging is one of the best ways to do it, because it works for all kinds of interests and fits people from all walks of life.

 Let’s talk numbers.